flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/index.md

     ![flyPad On Off](../../assets/flypados3/flypad-on-off.png){loading=lazy align=left width=50%}

     - To turn it on or off click on the "hardware" button on the top right of the tablet.
+        - Turning it off via this "hardware" button will aslo reset the tablet.
     - To turn it on click anywhere on the screen.
-    - To turn it off click on the On-Off symbol in the top right corner.
+    - To turn it off (standby) click on the On-Off symbol in the top right corner.
-    - Reset the flyPad by clicking and holding the the On-Off symbol.
+    - Turn off and reset the flyPad by clicking and holding the the On-Off symbol.

 ## flyPad Pages